Otouq/imgASCII/README.md

-(Be aware, this repository was created time ago as a way to learn how github works and some java coding.
-I know might not be the best, but it was just a silly test from time ago. )
+(Be aware, this repository was created time ago as a way to learn how github works and some java coding. it was just a silly test from time ago. )

 You can generate cool stuff, cool.
 With a super-edgy built in interface and resizable img ascii creator!